 Operational risk is defined as the risk of loss to the Firm resulting from inadequate or failed internal processes, people and systems, or from external events; it includes legal and financial crime risks, but not strategic, reputational and business risks.
+Cyber risk, i.e. the risk of failure of the Group's technology and support systems, or penetration of such systems by external third parties with consequential loss of data or the prevention of the Group's ability to operate is considered within operational risk

 In general, Record seeks to mitigate operational risk by implementing and maintaining a strong control environment and managing risk proactively through staff who are highly specialised and qualified.
 Record has a concentrated suite of currency products which are controlled via a systematic implementation process.
 The IT infrastructure plays an important role in the structured implementation of the managed assets.
+The Group has developed comprehensive disaster recovery and business contingency plans.
+These cover scenarios from server failure to destruction of the Group's offices.

 In addition the risk-based compliance monitoring and internal controls work undertaken on a periodic basis, together with an internal audit programme (outsourced to Deloitte LLP) are designed to ensure the regulatory, operational and control risks faced by the business are well managed and mitigated.